caropukenis/caropukenis/README.md

 - Having two of my managers tell me that hiring me was one of the best choices they'd made.
 - Getting to make a pizza with the image of a Dalek on it (mostly pepperonis and olives).
   - It made their 8 year olds son's birthday even better.

+I can be reached at carolinepukenis@gmail.com or @caro_pukenis on most social media.

 <!--
 **caropukenis/caropukenis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.